programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 This is where the practice of reverse engineering offers a compelling methodological pathway.
 Reverse engineering, broadly construed, involves opening and deconstructing digital objects to understand how they work, what they are made of, and how their structures shape their meanings.
 It can include investigating a file’s metadata, altering or corrupting digital files to observe their behaviour, or reading against the grain of the interface to recover invisible labour, intentions, or constraints embedded in the technology.
 For historians, reverse engineering is not just a technical tool but a critical mode of inquiry that allows us to interrogate the digital record, challenge surface-level readings, and engage with digital artifacts on their own terms.

 While preservation remains an important backdrop to this work, particularly in considering what aspects of digital artifacts are retained or lost over time[^2], this lesson focuses on reverse engineering as a form of historical analysis.
 By examining digital objects beyond the screen, we aim to demonstrate how this approach opens new avenues for interpretation, revealing the layered and often contradictory nature of digital evidence.
-This lesson highlights how reverse engineering offers historians a critical methodological approach that counters screen-essentialism, enabling more profound insights into the sociocultural and technological contexts of digital artifacts.
+This lesson introduces reverse engineering as a practical methodological approach that historians can use to investigate born-digital artifacts beyond their surface appearance.

 ### Why use reverse engineering?